oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 <details><summary><b>Why use volumes for stuff that's not secret ?</b></summary>

 You may be asking in the storefront why do we need to inject configuration using the docker volumes, and not just copy it in to the image, after all it has no database connection details ?
 The reason is that though we could certainly build the configuration into the container that we should not do this with the authentication data, for a test environment you'd want to inject some hard coded authentication data, but in production you'd want to inject an external authentication service.
-You certainly would want the microservice to not have default authentication info that would be used if you forgot to do this, having a default that opens up security is a bad thing !
+You certainly would want the microservice to not have default authentication info that would be used if you forgot to do this, having a default that opens up security is a bad thing!

 Of course in a production environment you'd probably have a separate folder containing the relevant configuration information (it's highly likely that multiple services would use the same database setup for example) to the host configuration would be in there, not in the development folder.